The origin of cold gas in the Circumgalactic Medium: Methods

-In Fig. \ref{smoothing_length}, we show the spatial resolution (i.e. the smoothing length of the particles) in Eris2k, compared to other simulations that have been adopted in other CGM studies.
+In Fig. \ref{smoothing_length} we show the spatial resolution (i.e., the smoothing length of the particles) in Eris2k, compared to other simulations that have been adopted in other CGM studies.
 The median spatial resolution is computed over radial bins (blue curve), with the variation from the 10th to the 90th percentile shown as a shaded area.
-As natural for SPH simulations, the highest resolution is obtained where the most particles are, i.e. in the disk ($r < 10-30$ kpc).
-The resolution degrades as we move further from the center, to a value $\lambda \sim 30-100$ pc at a radius $R/R_{\rm vir}\simeq 0.1-0.2$, where most of the cold gas is found (see Sec. \ref{overview_cold_gas}), which is approximately the size of a Giant Molecular Cloud.
-This resolution is comparable to that of other works focusing on the CGM, using different codes and numerical techniques, as the super-refinement zoom-in simulations of \citet{suresh2019zooming} and the cosmological box Illustris TNG50 \citep{genel2014introducing, nelson2020resolving}.
-Of course it is possible that cold gas clumps and filaments in the CGM could have a smaller size, implying that our analysis on the origin of cold gas is limited to the scale we are able to resolve.
-Further convergence study are needed to investigate the importance of smaller-scale mechanisms (as Kelvin-Helmholtz and Rayleigh-Taylor instabilities) on gas condensation.
+As is natural for SPH simulations, the highest resolution is obtained where the most particles are: in the disk ($r < 10-30$ kpc).
+The resolution degrades as we move farther from the center, to a value $\lambda \sim 30-100$ pc at a radius $R/R_{\rm vir}\simeq 0.1-0.2$, where most of the cold gas is found (see Sect. \ref{overview_cold_gas}), which is approximately the size of a giant molecular cloud.
+This resolution is comparable to that of other works focusing on the CGM, using different codes and numerical techniques, such as the super-refinement zoom-in simulations of \citet{suresh2019zooming} and the cosmological box Illustris TNG50 \citep{genel2014introducing, nelson2020resolving}.
+It is possible that cold gas clumps and filaments in the CGM could be smaller, implying that our analysis on the origin of cold gas is limited to the scale we are able to resolve.
+Further convergence studies are needed to investigate the importance of smaller-scale mechanisms (e.g., Kelvin-Helmholtz and Rayleigh-Taylor instabilities) on gas condensation.